tstack/lnav/src/internals/cmd-ref.rst

 :adjust-log-time *timestamp*
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-  Change the timestamps of the top file to be relative to the given date
+  Change the timestamps of the focused file to be relative to the given date

   **Parameters**
-    * **timestamp\*** --- The new timestamp for the top line in the view
+    * **timestamp\*** --- The new timestamp for the focused line in the view

   **Examples**
-    To set the top timestamp to a given date:
+    To set the focused timestamp to a given date:

     .. code-block::  lnav

       :adjust-log-time 2017-01-02T05:33:00

-    To set the top timestamp back an hour:
+    To set the focused timestamp back an hour:

     .. code-block::  lnav